-So my siblings, siblings in law and I decided to chip in.
-We made a list of all of the different dishes we typically had at Thanksgiving dinner and divided them up between all of us.
-It meant that each one of us were responsible for fixing one or two dishes…but it really took a load off of my Mom.
+So my siblings, siblings-in-law, and I decided to chip in.
+We made a list of all of the different dishes we typically had at Thanksgiving dinner and divided them among all of us.
+It meant that each one of us was responsible for fixing one or two dishes…but it really took a load off of my Mom.
 This year, since Mom is not with us, we have decided to simplify our dinner even more.
 We always had WAY too much food and so we took a look at the menu and cut several things out.
 We also make sure that we all pitch in to help clean up!
 It goes so much faster that way, and then everyone has a chance to sit down and visit with one another!

 Here’s how you can organize your Thanksgiving